ikteng/Age-and-Gender-Predictor/README.md

 ## Making Predictions

 ### Predictions from Facial Images (predictor.py)
 The predictor.py script performs offline batch prediction of both age and gender from face images stored in a local directory (test/).
-It uses two pre-trained ResNet18 models: one for regressing age and one for classifying gender, along with MediaPipe for face detection.
+It uses two pre-trained Resnet models: one for regressing age and one for classifying gender, along with MediaPipe for face detection.

 #### Workflow
 1. Model Loading
     Both age and gender models are loaded from the models/ directory.
-Each model is based on a ResNet18 backbone with modified output layers (1 output for age, 2 outputs for gender classes).Models are moved to GPU if available (cuda), else fallback to CPU.
+Each model is based on a Resnet backbone with modified output layers (1 output for age, 2 outputs for gender classes).Models are moved to GPU if available (cuda), else fallback to CPU.

 2. Face Detection
     - Uses MediaPipe’s FaceDetection with a confidence threshold of 0.5.